Do they know?

-Most sales development/learning focuses on understanding needs, building trust, qualifying, handling objections, closing skills etc..
-Though these sales competencies are important, the way in which a salesperson goes about applying them largely determines their effectiveness.
+Most traditional sales development/learning focuses on following up on target marketing, identifying and understanding needs, building trust, qualifying, handling objections, closing skills etc..
+Though these sales competencies are important, (whether it be in Financial Services, Real Estate or Professional Services or B2B etc) the way in which a sales professional can deploy them uniquely matched to a customer largely determines their effectiveness.

 XLTeamwork.com Works with organizations to enhance Team, Sales and Leadership Effectiveness at Conferences and Meetings.